radiopy/radiopy/README.md

       - ./cronfile:/app/cronfile  # use this if you want to use a custom cronfile
 ```

+## Contributions welcome

+As this project has the potential to grow, all contributions are welcome!
+From correcting songs in playlists to implementing a new radio station.

+Feel free to contact me if you're not sure how or where to start.

 ## Supported Radio Stations
 - [bigFM](https://www.bigfm.de/) (uses [Regiocast](#regiocast) API)
 - [Antenne Bayern](https://www.antenne.de/)